hectane/hectane/README.md

 ### Features

 - support for TLS encryption and HTTP basic auth
+- mail queue that efficiently delivers emails to hosts
 - MX records for the destination host are tried in order of priority

 ### Parameters